koders-in/Attendance-Frontend/README.md

 ## Koders Attendance Frontend

-The entire UI is created by NextJS
+The entire UI is created by using  NextJS